 If you see a hair clog, reach in with your fingers to pull it out.
 If you can’t reach it, try using a straightened wire coat hanger with a bent tip to catch the clog.

-You can also try to use a toilet plunger to either free the clog or to move it closer to the surface where you can reach it.
+You can also try to use a toilet plunger for unclogging the shower drain or at least move it closer to the surface where you can reach it.
 It may take a few minutes of consistent plunging to get results.

 3. Plumbing Snake